 The wallaby is the law-keeper, and represents an element of authoritarianism.
 It comes into our life to teach us about the energy of law.
 It might be ‘real’ laws of a country, personal laws, ethical laws, laws of a small group or community.
 The presence of wallaby in our life suggests that we pay close attention to laws, even the ones that don’t make sense to us.
 We must also work out what our own personal law is, and how we judge others according to it.
 Are we too authoritarian?
 Or are we too lax?
 Do we let everyone break our personal rules and laws, yet hold ourselves personally accountable if we break them?
 There is a wisdom in structure, but we must understand what structures help us, and what hurt us, first.

-Wallaby also teaches us the harsh laws of the Australian land (and the other places that it inhabits), communion with wallaby will show us how to serve, and how not to serve the land and the landscape around us.
-Wallaby is one of the animals that has an innate knowledge of the land and its mythos, it teaches indigenous wisdom, and communion or journeying with wallaby if you hold in your heart respect and humbleness, can yield much.
+– Wallaby also teaches us the harsh laws of the Australian land (and the other places that it inhabits), communion with wallaby will show us how to serve, and how not to serve the land and the landscape around us.
+Wallaby is one of the animals that has an innate knowledge of the land and its stories, it reminds us to look at the Indigenous wisdoms available to us – whether you’re an Indigenous person, or someone wishing to respectfully learn more without appropriation.
+Communion or journeying with wallaby if you hold in your heart respect and humbleness, can yield much.

-- Wallaby comes into our life to teach us stang and staff wisdom.
-If you are neglecting your stang or staff, stop it!
+– Wallaby comes into our life to teach us stang and staff wisdom.
+If you are neglecting your stang or staff, consider picking it up again.
 Use it in ritual more, pay attention to its symbolism, and maybe even consider making a new one.
 Remember to respect the trees around you, and the land, if you are looking for a new branch for a stang or staff.
-If you're not pagan, consider finding a fallen piece of wood - like a branch or a twig - and decorating it or painting it, and keeping it in your back garden as an ornament.
+If you’re not pagan, consider finding a fallen piece of wood – like a branch or a twig – and decorating it or painting it, and keeping it in your back garden as an ornament.
 See how you feel as you work with the wood and paint it.

 – Wallaby, as a guide, teaches us plant wisdom, particularly when it comes to plants and nourishment.
 If we are dehydrated, or low on minerals, wallaby reminds us that we get plenty of water from plants and leaves.
 Wallaby also reminds us to be grateful for the nourishment and wisdom of plants, and to not neglect shrubs or bushes just because they are less ‘beautiful’ than flowers and trees.